jgomes94/Cookbook-/README.md

-Amazing web app built on Angular 5.
+Web app built on Angular 5.

-The ideia is to have a Recipe and a shopping list in the same App.
+The ideia is to have a Recipe (Containing Instructions + Ingredients) and associate a shopping list to be able to cook the recipes.

 to run this app you need to:
-1 - npm install.
+1 - npm install
-2-  npm install bootstrap.
+2 - npm install bootstrap

-to start the App -> ng start
+3 - ng start